maryjobs/celo-nft-monster-swallow-game-tutorial/README.md

 };
 ```

-The `getNfts()` function is used to fetch all NFTs stored on the smart contract.
+The `getNfts()` function fetches all NFTs stored on the smart contract.
 It takes the `minterContract` as an argument and returns an array of NFTs.

 ```javascript
 export const fetchNftOwner = async (minterContract, index) => {